Metrics-Ecosystem/mikm/README.md

 - Miles and Kilometers

 __Description__:
-- The MiKm app is a swift way to get comfortable wether you are used to miles or kilometers. <br>Miles/Kilometers converter with a minimalistic and user-friendly design delivering seamless experience to users who need fast and high quality solutions in their traveling, commuting, fitness and various daily tasks. <br>
+- The MiKm app is a swift way to get comfortable whether you are used to miles or kilometers. <br>Miles/Kilometers converter with a minimalistic and user-friendly design delivering seamless experience to users who need fast and high quality solutions in their traveling, commuting, fitness and various daily tasks. <br>

 CONVERT <br>Convert values quickly by simply entering values from your phone's keypad <br> PINPOINT <br>Switch easily between short approximate and precise values in the required system as needed by clicking the centered "eye" button <br>